 - Legal fees such as preparing the purchase contract, deed preparation, or perfecting the title by removing a hidden lien at the time you purchased the rental property

-- Escrow fees and closing costs including title search and recording fees, owner’s title insurance, and transfer taxes
+- Escrow fees and closing costs including title search and recording fees, rental property owner’s title insurance, and transfer taxes

 2. Decrease basis